 Often, we dismiss these symptoms as a minor annoyance and go about with our day.

-It’s also important to note that sometimes, testing used to identify UTIs isn’t entirely accurate.
+It’s also important to note that sometimes, testing to identify UTIs isn’t entirely accurate.
 It’s estimated that 20% of the time, cultures miss UTIs and women get misdiagnosed because of it.
 (3) If this happens to you, be sure to keep this statistic in mind…and be sure to put an emphasis on bladder infection prevention.

 The Best Natural Supplements For Urinary Health